erasmus-without-paper/ewp-specs-api-omobilities/endpoints/update.md

 This endpoint allows the receiving HEI to suggest updates to specific Outgoing Mobility fields, stored on the *sending* HEI's servers.

-It is required to implement this endpoint, but servers are allowed to NOT support any of its update types (there are lots of updates types, and more will be added in the future).
+It is required to implement this endpoint, but servers are allowed to support only a subset of its update types (there are lots of updates types, and more will be added in the future).

 Updates or suggestions?